-Gulf crisis: Tillerson back in Qatar after Saudi meetings
+Gulf crisis: Tillerson leaves Qatar after Saudi meetings

 Story highlights

-- Rex Tillerson made an unexpected return to Qatar following meetings in Jeddah
+- Rex Tillerson makes an unexpected return to Qatar following meetings in Jeddah

 - US Secretary of State made an overnight stop in Kuwait

-(CNN)US Secretary of State Rex Tillerson made an unexpected return to Qatar Thursday, extending his tour of the crisis-embroiled Gulf as the standoff between the gas-rich nation and the Saudi-led quartet showed no signs of abating.
+(CNN)US Secretary of State Rex Tillerson left Doha for home on Thursday after an unexpected return to Qatar, extending his tour of the crisis-embroiled Gulf as the standoff between the gas-rich nation and the Saudi-led quartet showed no signs of abating.

-Tillerson was expected to meet with Qatari Emir Tamim bin Hamad Al Thani in Doha, a day after a high-level meeting in Jeddah with foreign ministers from Saudi Arabia, Bahrain, Egypt, Kuwait and the United Arab Emirates.
+Tillerson met with Qatari Emir Tamim bin Hamad Al Thani and Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani in Doha, a day after a high-level meeting in Jeddah with foreign ministers from Saudi Arabia, Bahrain, Egypt, Kuwait and the United Arab Emirates.

 The quartet has accused Qatar of supporting terrorism, a charge Doha denies.